 We declare that the Being, the Lord incarnated in some perfect creature, can return, reincarnate...

-“Directing the ears, the eyes, the organs of touch, taste and smell as well as the mind, He experiences the objects of the senses.
+“Presiding over the ear, the eye, touch, taste and smell, as well as the mind, he enjoys the objects of the senses.

 The following verse of Lord Krishna, as an extraordinary document on the doctrine of reincarnation, is worth meditating on.

-“Oh, Bharata!
-Every time that religion deteriorates and irreligion prevails, I incarnate anew (in other words I reincarnate) to protect the good, destroy evil and establish religion, I incarnate (or reincarnate) in different times.”
+“Oh, bharata!
+Every time that religion deteriorates and irreligion prevails, I incarnate anew [in other words I reincarnate] to protect the good, destroy evil and establish religion, I incarnate [or reincarnate] in different times.” —4:7-8

 From all these verses of Lord Krishna, two conclusions can be logically drawn:

 Incarnation is a very venerable word, signifying in fact the reembodiment of the divine in a person.
 Reincarnation is the repetition of that cosmic event, a new manifestation of the divine...

 It would be absurd to confuse reincarnation with return.
 We would be making the worst kind of mistake to attest that the ego, legion of dark, sinister, twisted “I’s,” can reincarnate.